ibm-cloud-docs/hs-crypto/at-events.md

 {: #list-keys-failure}

-If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you may need to query for keys in the deleted state using the `state` parameter or adjust the `offset` and `limit` parameters in your request.
+If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you might need to query for keys in the deleted state using the `state` parameter or adjust the `offset` and `limit` parameters in your request.